Skip to content

 Not every reader needs to shop for cursor alternatives.
 Cursor is still the most polished AI-native IDE in 2026, particularly if your work is mostly editing existing JavaScript or TypeScript codebases.
 The Composer is a beat smoother than every cursor alternative we tested.
 The model picker is honest about which model you are paying for.
 The MCP ecosystem is the largest.
 And the inline tab autocomplete is, on a good day, the best in the category.

 Not sure which fits?
 See our full Cursor vs Windsurf comparison, the Cursor vs GitHub Copilot breakdown, or the broader best AI coding assistants 2026 guide.
-For full pricing details see the official pages: cursor.com/pricing, codeium.com/windsurf, github.com/features/copilot, replit.com/pricing, continue.dev and anthropic.com/api.
+For full pricing details see the official pages: cursor.com/pricing, devin.ai/pricing (the old codeium.com and windsurf.com links now redirect here), github.com/features/copilot, replit.com/pricing, continue.dev and anthropic.com/api.

 How we evaluated these tools

 Every cursor alternative in this roundup was evaluated using ToolChase's 8-parameter scoring framework: product quality (20%), ease of use (15%), value for money (15%), feature set (15%), reliability (10%), integrations (10%), market trust (10%), and support quality (5%).
-We tested each tool by running the same multi-day workflow — refactor, multi-file feature, GitHub PR review, and bug fix — across the same TypeScript codebase.
-Pricing was verified directly on each vendor's website in May 2026.
+We tested each tool by running the same multi-day workflow, refactor, multi-file feature, GitHub PR review, and bug fix, across the same TypeScript codebase.
+Pricing was last verified directly on each vendor's website on 3 August 2026, covering Cursor, GitHub Copilot, Devin Desktop (formerly Windsurf), Tabnine, Replit, Bolt, v0, Continue.dev and Claude.
+Phind could not be verified because it no longer serves a site, which is itself the finding.
 Ratings reflect editorial assessment, not user votes or affiliate incentives.
 We re-test and update this guide monthly.

 Related resources